 Where do I start?

 Teaching new ways of work requires teaching individuals a growth mindset.
 For organisations and business owners, start with a small experiment or collaborate with a new partner to challenge your current ways of working.

 Ask yourself, am I still doing the right thing?
 How could I reimagine my workforce connecting, thinking and innovating?
 Try something different that aligns with your business.
 Listen and engage your people and implement.

 What are the top 3 things that a modern office should have for a thriving environment?

 It’s a feeling thing!
 Each business has a different identity so it’s not a one size fits all approach.
 You have to tap in and consider what space and technology you need to create the feeling that you want your employees to have when they step into the office.
 You want staff to love going to work because it feels good.

-Although we’re living in a period of change and uncertainty, there are still things businesses can do to future-proof their workplaces.
-Now’s also the time to increase your uptake of digital workplace solutions to enable your remote workforce.
-You can find out more about both these issues by downloading our Digital Transformation in the Workplace whitepaper.
+Although we’re living through a period of rapid change and unprecedented uncertainty, there are still things businesses can do to future-proof their workplaces.
+Find out more about the future workforce in our ultimate guide to the future of work